Master of Christian Studies (M. C. S)

 All students registering for Serampore courses are expected to submit migration/school leaving certificate General rules followed are as follows:

-The M.C.S. degree course is available for external (non-residential) study only through SCEPTRE and colleges affiliated to the Senate of Serampore College (University), if so permitted.
+The M.C.S. degree course is available for extension (non-residential) study only through SCEPTRE and colleges affiliated with the Senate of Serampore College (University), if so permitted.

 Medium of Instruction